eslint/eslint/docs/rules/array-element-newline.md

-# enforce line breaks after each array element (array-element-newline)
+# enforce line breaks between array elements (array-element-newline)

-A number of style guides require or disallow line breaks after each array element.
+A number of style guides require or disallow line breaks between array elements.

 ## Rule Details

-This rule enforces line breaks after each array element.
+This rule enforces line breaks between array elements.

 ## Options

 This rule has either a string option:

-* `"always"` (default) requires line breaks inside braces
+* `"always"` (default) requires line breaks between array elements
-* `"never"` disallows line breaks inside braces
+* `"never"` disallows line breaks between array elements

 Or an object option (Requires line breaks if any of properties is satisfied.
 Otherwise, disallows line breaks):

 * `"multiline": <boolean>` requires line breaks if there are line breaks inside elements or between elements.
 If this is false, this condition is disabled.
-* `"minItems": <number>` requires line breaks if the number of elements is at least the given integer.
-If this is 0, this condition is disabled.
+* `"minItems": null` requires line breaks if the number of elements is at least the given integer.
+If this is 0, this condition will act the same as the option `"always"`.
+If this is `null` (the default), this condition is disabled.

 ### always